digitalservicebund/digitalcheck-apps/doc/adr/0016-use-serverside-caching.md

-# 9. Use Server-Side Caching with NodeCache for Strapi Data Fetching
+# 16. Use Server-Side Caching with NodeCache for Strapi Data Fetching

-**Date:** 2024-12-05
+Date: 2024-12-05

 ## Status